amitsandhel/PA273-Potentiostat-Software/README.md

 This software is designed to operate the PA273 potentiostat developed using Python with a built in simulator for software and hardware testing development.

 Two pdf manuals are provided.
 Read both manuals before operating the potentiostat.
-It is recommended to run the software using the simulator setting to understand software functionality.
+It is recommended to first run the software using the simulator setting to understand software functionality.

 Currently the software has two versions: